Tosmel2/Flexisaf_Deliverables/Capstone_Project/cooperative-app/README.md

 # Cooperative App
 A console-based cooperative/thrift association management system built with Java, Spring Boot, and Maven to manage the financial activities of a coopertaive/thrift association.
-This system will handle member accounts, contributions, withdrawals, and basic financial reporting, with specoific validation rules to ensure secure and responsible transactions.
+This system will handle member accounts, contributions, withdrawals, and basic financial reporting, with specific validation rules to ensure secure and responsible transactions.

 ## Features
 - Member registration with email uniqueness validation